rnath9/burger-clicker/INSTALL.md

 For both Mac and Windows, if the program still isn't runnable, you may need to run eval $(opam env) to ensure that you are properly activating the switch.

+If it says you are missing certain packages, for Windows, try: sudo apt-get update sudo apt install pkg-config libxcursor-dev libxi-dev libxinerama-dev libxrandr-dev

+or for Mac:
+  brew install pkg-config libxcursor libxi libxinerama libxrandr

+If you are still missing certain packages that aren't associated with OCaml, follow the installation directions given to you by the terminal output of "opam install raylib" (for example, if your terminal output says you need a certain package before reinstalling, install that package using sudo apt install or brew install as is appropriate).